Degree: MS in Business Analytics

 Arora’s achievements while working on these competitions and projects were no small feat.
 After placing fifth internationally at the INFORMS OR & Analytics Competition in 2017, Arora knew he had found the perfect field.
 Though the project wasn’t in an area Arora was familiar with – it involved working with a seed biotech company to create a prediction model to determine which seeds should be commercialized – Arora presented his project to an international audience in Las Vegas, Nev.
 “It was a life-changing experience for me in terms of developing a solution and understanding what goes into using the right tools and language and having the right data mining and data science that are specific to my future career.”

 Outside of the competitions and projects, Arora knew he wanted an extensive amount of internship experience for opportunities to apply what he learned.
-When Arora returned for his last semester he took two courses while working with CompassRed in data science and analytics.
+When Arora returned for his last term, he took two courses while working with CompassRed in data science and analytics.
 “That’s when I recognized, I really enjoy this and I really like to do this.
 I saw where my career was headed,” says Arora.